sakshamtaneja21/iis-ms-blr/README.md

 #### Create a New Folder within the forked repository, with the 'folder name' being your 'Team Name'

 ## Contents of the folder
-+ The project directory.
-+ The presentation that you will be presenting while presenting your project before the judges.
-+ A text file that contains proper documentation.
-The documentation should contain:
-    - A description of your project.
-    - The contents of your project directory.
-    - Ways to host your project on the localhost.
-+ The name of the 'pptx' and 'text' files should also be the 'team name'.

 ### People with only hardware solution are required to submit only the 'pptx' and 'text' files.
 A link to the video demonstration of your working model should also be included in both the files.